godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 ~~~~~~~~~

 This is the base direction at which particles emit.
 The default is
 ``Vector3(1, 0, 0)`` which makes particles emit to the right.
-However with
+However,
-the default settings particles will go straight down.
+with the default gravity settings, particles will go straight down.

 .. image:: img/direction1.png